Credit Card Reconciliation (Pro)

 • Interest Accrued — This displays the total interest accrued amount entered when starting the reconciliation.

-You can save your progress and finish the reconciliation later, exit the reconciliation without saving progress, and complete the reconciliation after the transactions checked in the reconciliation match up to the ending balance initially entered when creating the reconciliation.
+Finish - Complete the reconciliation after the transactions checked in the reconciliation match the ending balance initially entered when creating the reconciliation.

 Thank you for your feedback!